fastrgv/WorldCupSokerban/README.md

 or double click the icon for sokerban in file manager.
 Here too, sokerban 10.0 sets internal solver wait to 10 seconds.

-You can also run the windows EXEs under wine thusly:
+You can also run the windows EXEs on Linux under wine thusly:

 	* wine cmd < sokerban.bat
 	* wine binw64/sokerban.exe